allegheny-college-cmpsc-105-spring-2024/resto-AlexClifford01/menu.md

 ---
 layout: page
-title: amazing menu
+title: Menu
 permalink: /menu
 nav: true
 ---

-## menu
+## Our Selections

 ### Potion of Wakefulness
 ![coffee](./assets/images/coffee.jpg){:width="200"}

-This is an excellent brew to make you feel energized and focused.
+- This is an excellent brew to make you feel energized and focused.
 We use real coffee beans to give it an amazing flavor and lots of caffeine.
 Served with a pile of coffee beans.

 - Price: $15